satya-das/cib/examples/0090-interface-class-and-bkwd-compatibility/README.md

-## Simple Interface Class and Backward Compatibility
+## Interface Class and Backward Compatibility

-In example `Simple Interface Class` we have only tackled the cases that is very much expected from a C++ library/program.
+In example [`0080-interface-class`](../0080-interface-class) we have only tackled the cases that is very much expected from a C++ library/program.
 In this example we will see:
  1. How CIB ensures ABI stability in the case when virtual table of it's interface class is disrupted, and
  2. What precaution library must take when invoking new method on interface to ascertain backward compatibility.

-This example is actually next version of previous example, i.e. `simple-interface-class`.
+This example is actually next version of previous example, i.e. [`0080-interface-class`](../0080-interface-class).

 Below I am showing the diff of new header with previous one.